 Activity Evidence that supports this approach Challenge number(s) addressed Using DfE's Improving School Attendance advice, continue with the attendance strategy to target and challenge poor attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 1 This will involve training as required and release time for staff to continue to implement procedures to improve attendance.
 Zones of Regulation and Crisis Prevention Institute strategies are in place to support positive learning behaviours.
-Two CARITAS social workers are employed to work directly Targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1, 4, 5
+Two CARITAS social workers are employed to work directly with children and their families who have been identified as in need of help.
+Targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1, 4, 5